Excelsior United Methodist Church Here's why people keep coming back to this community:

 Accessibility: Portable headset devices are available at the tech booth in the back of the Sanctuary for anyone who would benefit from some extra amplification during worship.
 Handicap Accessible Parking is in front of and on the east side of the building with at least two spaces accessible to vans.
 There is an elevator between the main and lower levels and a ramp in the Fellowship Hall for special events.

-Families with Pre-K Children: There is child care available during the 10:30am Sunday services in the Kids' Corner room in the northwest corner of the upper level of the building.
+Families with Pre-K Children: There is child care available during the worship service in the Kids' Corner room in the northwest corner of the upper level of the building.
 Children of all ages are welcome to remain in worship.

-Families with K-7th Graders: During the 10:30am worship service, there is a "station rotation" Sunday School called KOOL (Kids Of Our Lord) for children in grades K-5 and a discussion-based group for 6th-7th Graders called the Holy Cows.
+Families with K-7th Graders: During the worship service, there is a "station rotation" Sunday School called KOOL (Kids Of Our Lord) for children in grades K-5 and a discussion-based group for 6th-7th Graders called the Holy Cows.
 Children begin in worship with their friends and family until after Children's Time at which point adult leaders bring them downstairs to the lower level classrooms.
+On Communion Sundays (usually the 1st Sunday of the month), children return to the sanctuary to be with their parents during communion.
 All children are welcome to remain in worship.

-Families with 8th-12th Graders: During the 10:30am worship service, there is Youth Forum where teens gather to check in and enter dialogue on discussion topics about faith, school, family, and life.
+Families with 8th-12th Graders: During the worship service, there is Youth Forum on 2nd and 3rd Sundays (Sept.-May) where teens gather to check in and enter dialogue on discussion topics about faith, school, family, and life.
 Teens are encouraged to worship with their friends or family on Communion Sundays and some special worship services.

 Giving: No visitor or member is obligated to contribute during the offering; it's simply one way people support the church's ministries.
 Many members participate in electronic funds transfer (EFT) while others prefer giving weekly during the "pass the plate" offering time.